Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/faq/_index.md

 ------------------------------------------------------------------------

-### Resource limitations of free@home Addons on the system access point
+### Resource limitations of ABB free@home Addons on the system access point

-The free@home Addons run as a separate container on the system access point.
+The ABB free@home Addons run as a separate container on the system access point.
 Each container is assigned limited resources:

 - ram 64MB max